 Applying to STLCC

-Follow these eight steps to get set up for your first semester as a Dual Credit student:
+Follow these steps to get set up for your first semester as a dual-credit student:

 - Apply - Your first step is to apply by completing the “dual credit” application.

 - Get connected - Activate your MySTLCC username and email by entering your student number, last name and date of birth.

-- Send in your ACT scores or take a placement test - If you’ve taken your ACT or SAT, request that a copy of your scores is sent to STLCC-Registrar's office.
+- Send in your ACT scores or take a placement test - If you’ve taken your ACT or SAT, request that a copy of your scores is sent to STLCC-Registrar's Office.
 If you don’t have an ACT/SAT score or it doesn’t meet our criteria, you can determine your best fit through tests at our Assessment Centers.
-Check with your high school's dual credit counselor or the Office of Dual Credit/Enrollment Partnerships at firstname.lastname@example.org or 636-422-2203.
+Check with your high school's dual credit counselor or the Office of Dual Credit/Enrollment Partnerships at firstname.lastname@example.org or 314-513-4216.

 - Jump-start presentation - STLCC staff will visit your high school to provide a presentation that details the benefits of the program, course information and program policies.

-- Pay for your classes - After your Dual Credit Authorization Form has been received, you can pay for your classes in full by cash, check or credit card at the Cashier’s office on campus or online through Banner Self-Service.
+- Pay for your classes - Pay for your classes in full by cash, check or credit card at the Cashier’s Office on campus or online through Banner Self-Service.

 - Get acclimated! - Dual-credit students are encouraged to utilize the library, computer labs and academic tutoring labs on campus.
 In order to take advantage of campus resources, students should visit Campus Life to obtain their student ID card.